UniFormal/MMT/src/frameit-mmt/README.md

    - edit the `Server` configuration by adding `-bind :8085 -archive-root <path to archive root>` to its program arguments:

      ![program arguments](https://i.imgur.com/lZahL6C.png)

+   - for debugging, add the `-debug` there, too.
+Upon server start, instead of an empty situation theory, this will use a pre-filled situation theory within the `FrameIT/frameworld` archive.

 6. Rerun the server via the run configuration dropdown (left to green triangle in IntelliJ's menu band)